-United Record Pressing: Is the oldest and largest vinyl record pressing plant in North America, announced the company will expand manufacturing operations at its headquarters to create 209 additional jobs.
+United Record Pressing: The oldest and largest vinyl record pressing plant in North America, United record Pressing announced the company will expand manufacturing operations at its headquarters to create 209 additional jobs.

 Continued expansion has occurred in recent years in corporate and regional headquarters, the technology industry, manufacturing, health care management and many areas where the local economy has established strength and growth potential.
-Since January 1, 2025, the Nashville Area Chamber of Commerce announced the relocations or expansions of the following six (6) business into Davidson County, collectively bringing 341 new jobs into Metro Davidson County.
+Since January 1, 2025, the Nashville Area Chamber of Commerce announced the relocations or expansions of the following six (6) businesses into Davidson County, collectively bringing 341 new jobs into Metro Davidson County.